GuidesAdvancedBlue-Green Deployments

 When you enable Blue-Green deployments:

-1. Initial Setup - Flightcontrol provisions both Blue and Green environments
+1. Initial Setup - Flightcontrol provisions both Blue and Green slots

-2. First Deployment - Your application is deployed to the Blue (production) environment
+2. First Deployment - Your application is deployed to the Blue (production) slot

-3. Subsequent Deployments - New deployments always go to the Green (standby) environment first
+3. Subsequent Deployments - New deployments always go to the Green (standby) slot first

-4. Testing - You can test the Green environment using a special header before swapping
+4. Testing - You can test the Green slot using a special header before swapping

-5. Swapping - When ready, you swap Blue and Green, making the Green environment become production
+5. Swapping - When ready, you swap Blue and Green, making the Green slot become production

 6. Rollback - If issues occur, you can swap again to revert back

-7. Pre/Post-Deploy Commands - Pre-deploy and post-deploy commands execute normally during each deployment to the Green environment, before you swap to production
+7. Pre/Post-Deploy Commands - Pre-deploy and post-deploy commands execute normally during each deployment to the Green slot, before you swap to production

 Key Principles

-• Blue = Always Production - The Blue slot always represents the current production environment
+• Blue = Always Production - The Blue slot always serves production traffic

-• Green = Always Standby - The Green slot always represents the standby/preview environment
+• Green = Always Standby - The Green slot always serves as standby/preview

 • Services are Interchangeable - The actual ECS services swap between Blue and Green slots